sandip-03/mediawiki/README.md

 Instruction:
 1) Clone this repository on machine running Terraform and Ansible, this machine should have IAM role which include ec2 full access
-2) Edit providers\aws\lamp\variables.tf and populate below variables.tf
+2) Change directory to clone repo folder mediawiki and Edit providers\aws\lamp\variables.tf and populate below variables.tf
 - account_id
 - default_security_groups
 - ssh_key